rafaelbes/foveatedFeatures/README.md

 - numberOfLevels = 5, etavector = [5, 4, 3, 2, 1], levels = [0, 1, 2, 3, 4], b = [1, 1, 1, 1]

 In the original paper, there is a B vector and a eta vector, each one with numberOfLevels elements.
 For example, 4 levels, B = {1, 1, 0, 1} and eta = {4, 3, 2, 1}, this set means that there is 4 passes for feature extraction:
-- first level (largest one) computes features in the forth octave
+- first level (largest one) computes features in the fourth octave
 - second level computes features in the third octave
 - third level would compute features in the second octave, but is does not because B[3] = 0
-- forth level computes features in the first octave
+- fourth level computes features in the first octave

 See section 3.2 from neurocomputing paper for examples.